CI

 CI Run (under the hood)

-fields and then split (and balanced) to several runs based on test durations and target total time.
+All jobs are grouped based on runs-on and image fields and then split (and balanced) into several runs based on test durations and target total time.

 This is done to make efficient use of resources because there are many tests that last for just several seconds while preparation can take ~4 minutes.

-step with clear separation and summary.
-List of tests are displayed on the beginning and one can search for test <number>
+So, tests are run in batches in the Run Test step with clear separation and summary.
+Lists of tests are displayed at the beginning, and one can search for test <number>

-Test durations are collected after each push to main and these are automatically used on each subsequent PR, Push, and other runs.
+Test durations are collected after each push to main, and these are automatically used on each subsequent PR, Push, and other runs.